 What is the difference between dry, wet, dirty and burnt Martini?

 Let’s finish our terminology course with cocktails and serving terms.
 Now, a cocktail is a mixture of Spirits and other ingredients (bitters, sugar, and water).
 If you throw water or a carbonated beverage in your Spirit, it's a Highball.
 A Spirit and a Liqueur make a Duo.
 Bitters are a potent infusion of botanicals, spices, and herbs.
-But careful with that; you only need a dash.
+But be careful with that; you only need a dash.
 That’s about ten drops.

 If your Martini (Gin and Vermouth) is dirty, it has a bit of olive brine in it.
 If it’s dry, it means less Vermouth.
 Wet, then, means there's extra Vermouth in the glass.
 Stirring is the correct way of making Martinis, and shaking is the Bond way.
 James likes it diluted.
 An overshaken cocktail is bruised.
 Throw a cocktail onion in your ‘Tini, and it becomes a Gibson.
 If you’re adventurous and add a splash of Peated Scotch, you get a Burnt Martini.
 If your cocktail comes with a twist, there’s a thin piece of citrus peel included.